 For instance, the temperature has increased by 1°C in the last 100 years, will rise another degree by 2040, and 3 degrees in 2090.
-Sea level has risen by 2.44mm per year over the previous 60 years.
-It will increase a further 0.21m by 2040, and at 0.67 by 2090.
-Northland will experience more extreme rainfall and cyclones, frost, and snow days will decrease, and the number of dry days will increase for the whole country.
+The sea level has risen by 2.44mm per year over the past 60 years.
+It will increase a further 0.21m by 2040 and 0.67 by 2090.
+Northland will experience more extreme rainfall, cyclones, frost, and snow days will decrease, and the number of dry days will increase for the whole country.
 Drought will be more frequent on the east side of the South Island.
 Wildfires will increase due to higher temperatures and wind speeds, but there will be a decrease in rainfall and humidity (National Climate Change, 2020).

-In addition to evaluating the climate change risks, the report has also uncovered gaps in information that would need further research and opportunities from the changing climate.
+In addition to evaluating the climate change risks, the report has uncovered information gaps that would need further research and opportunities from the changing climate.

-The report has classified climate risks according to its urgency and severity to prioritise response.
-It highlighted the top ten most significant climate change risks that consisted of two topmost risks from each of the five domain.
+The report has classified climate risks according to their urgency and severity to prioritise response.
+It highlighted the top ten most significant climate change risks, consisting of two topmost risks from each domain.

 The built environment requires urgent action